 Film Threat Back Talk’s Top 500 Films—The web site selected its top-500 films.
 This link is from the Internet Archive.

-Five Colleges Film Studies Films to Know—A highbrow list of recommended films for film studies majors at the consortium of Massachusetts colleges.
+Five Colleges Film Studies Films to Know—A highbrow list that also leans mainstream contains recommended films for film studies majors at the consortium of Massachusetts colleges.
 This link is from the Internet Archive.

 Forum Cinema 50 Greatest Films—The Northampton, England film theater had weekly showings of its top-50 films.
 This link is from the BBC.